z7pz/HLS-encryption-prototype/README.md

 ```
 ### FRONTEND
 then you can go to the frontend file and run the html file

-or you can run it through runinng `Live Server`
+or you can run it through running `Live Server`

 ![image](https://github.com/z7pz/HLS-encryption-prototype/assets/63007978/fd799e84-4604-430c-85f2-6a924278fcd7)